RobKenis/reinvent-2019-blog/source/_posts/keynote-wiht-werner-vogels.md

 #### Saildrone
 Ocean data is scarce, because everyone is scared to gather the data.
 The sea is scary 👻. *Rob took a break from typing for a second*

+## Industry evolution
+1.0: Steam machiines
+2.0: Electrity
+3.0: Electronics started to arrive
+4.0: Automation start taking place.
+Especially things like logistics.
+Are we really in industry 4.0 ?
+Factory equipment is way too old, they don't gather enough information to gain insights.
+The data needs to start flowing out of manufactoring sites into places where you can do analytics.

+When Amazon started with selling books, logistics was easy.
+When they started selling TVs, books, pillows and coffee, things got alot harder.
+Computer vision is used to identify items and robots drive the correct products to people putting them into boxes.
+Buying at Amazon is defined in 4 categories: forecasting, buying, placement and customer service.
+Machine learning is at the basis of all of this.
+This also powers major innovations like Alexa and Amazon Go stores.
+AWS is powering this revolution.
+Lots of things in the physical world are powered by AWS, Woodside for example.
+They do very complicated things, that even startled Werner a little.
+Woodside started producing useful data instead of just using alarms that tell you when something stopped working.
+They are now using autonomous platforms that only use robots.
+These innovations can remove humans from very dangerous plants.
+Another example is Modjoul, they make smart wearables like safety belts to meaure if their workers are using the right techniques and improve worker health.

+## Making our cities smarter
+ShotSpotter are registring gun usage in environments to identify gun shots within 60 seconds and notify law enforcements.
+Since then, gun homocides have reduced drastically.
+Miovision put sensors on the streets to optimize transportation.
+The climate corporation built something like 'Climate field view' to help farmers optimize field usage.
+Farmers are sharing information anonymously about their crop fielding so prices for their sold crops are accurate.
+## Modernizing transportation
+Deutsche Bahn are accurately measuring delays on the German train tracks.

+## Volkswagen